 “Well, what I can say is that it’s always dark, so you need a flashlight,” said Corporal Dean Bartlett of the Marine Operations Division with the Missouri State Highway Patrol.
 “Most of the time, the water visibility is zero because it is so murky.
 The water temperature is usually somewhere around 50 degrees at 100 feet, even in the summer, because you are going below the thermocline.
 You cannot feel the pressure differential because your body doesn’t have air pockets, except for your ears and the BIG one — your teeth.
 If your dentist did a bad job at filling your cavities, you will know it pretty quickly as you go down and the pressure squeezes the air pocket, causing extreme pain.”

-“The deepest that I have seen at the Lake of the Ozarks is about 150 feet.
-For the most part, the Lake is about 70 feet deep, but it gets deeper in the old river channel.”
+“The deepest that I have seen at the Lake of the Ozarks is about 150 feet,” Bartlett said.
+“For the most part, the Lake is about 70 feet deep, but it gets deeper in the old river channel.”

-“The sonar that we use to search with is a tow-fish, towed behind the boat,” Bartlett said of the Marine Operations Division’s Dive Team.
+“The sonar that we use to search with is a ‘tow-fish,’ which is towed behind the boat,” Bartlett said of the Marine Operations Division’s Dive Team.
 “We try to keep the tow-fish about three to four feet off of the bottom and it shoots a sonar beam from both sides.
 When looking at an image on a computer screen, the shadow that the object leaves behind can tell you just as much information as the object itself.
 It has the capability to measure the length of an image, so if we are looking for someone who is 5’10” and we measure an image that is seven feet long, we know that it’s not what we are looking for.”

 Hutzler, who began working for LOFPD in 2001, has been a diver, both professionally and commercially, for nearly twenty years.
-In 2014, he started a commercial diving business at the Lake of the Ozarks called Hutzler Enterprises, LLC.
-Along with his duties as a captain with our local fire department, Hutzler now relocates and repairs docks, restrings anchor cables, conducts underwater inspections, raises submerged vessels, and recovers everything from lost cell phones and wallets to tools.
+In 2014, he started a diving business at the Lake of the Ozarks entitled Hutzler Enterprises, LLC.
+Along with his duties as a captain with our local fire department, Hutzler also repairs docks, restrings anchor cables, conducts underwater inspections, raises submerged vessels, and recovers everything from lost cell phones and wallets to tools.
 He has also helped out at the Annual Shootout.

 “Every dive could be compared to cave or night diving, and with any stir of bottom or sediment, you are instantaneously engulfed within a plume or cloud where only a dive light against your mask and aimed back at your eyes can be seen, Faulconer explained.
-“The reality is that 30-100 feet are pretty much the same, as it takes a dive light to see what’s down there due to the absence of sun or natural light based on refraction and reflection of suspended sediments,” Faulconer continued.
-“The Lake is actually fairly clear but the water is constantly stirred up, so it appears murky.”
+“The reality is that 30-100 feet look pretty much the same, as it takes a dive light to see what’s down there due to the absence of sun or natural light based on refraction and reflection of suspended sediments.
+The Lake is actually fairly clear but the water is constantly stirred up, so it appears murky.”

-“One of the most interesting things that I have witnessed in this lake was at roughly 70 feet,” said Faulconer.
+“One of the most interesting things that I have witnessed in this lake was at roughly 70 feet,” explained Faulconer.
 “There was a tree that was approximately eight feet in diameter.
 It was the largest tree that I have ever seen in Missouri, either above or below water, and at first, I thought that it was an old tank standing on end.
 I was and still am in awe.”